What's considered an Accessory Dwelling Unit (ADU)?

 What is considered an ADU?

-As mentioned, an ADU is a secondary living unit on a single-family residential lot.
-It can be either attached or detached from the primary residence.
-An ADU typically contains a kitchen, bathroom, and sleeping area.
-It can also have separate entrances, utilities, and parking.
-The primary residence must remain the owner's primary residence, and the ADU cannot be sold separately.
+An ADU is a secondary living unit on a single-family residential lot that typically contains a kitchen, bathroom, and sleeping area.
+It can have separate entrances, utilities, and parking.
+The primary residence must remain the owner’s primary residence, and the ADU cannot be sold separately.

 Different types of ADUs

-1. Attached ADUs: An attached ADU is attached to the primary residence, typically as an addition or a conversion of an existing space, such as a garage or basement.
+1. Attached ADUs: Attached to the primary residence, typically as an addition or conversion of an existing space such as a garage or basement.

-3. Junior ADUs: A junior ADU is a smaller, self-contained unit within the primary residence.
-It can be created by converting an existing bedroom or by adding a new one.
+3. Junior ADUs: A smaller, self-contained unit within the primary residence, typically created by converting an existing bedroom.
 A junior ADU typically has a kitchenette, bathroom, and separate entrance.

 Benefits of building an ADU

-2. Rental income: Homeowners can rent out their ADUs to generate extra income, which can help offset the cost of building the unit.
+1. Rental income: Homeowners can rent out their ADUs to generate extra income, helping offset the cost of construction.

-3. Multigenerational living: ADUs can provide a separate living space for family members, such as elderly parents or adult children, who want to live close to each other.
+2. Multigenerational living: ADUs provide a separate living space for family members such as elderly parents or adult children who want to live close to each other.

-4. Affordable housing: ADUs can provide affordable housing options in areas where housing costs are high, such as in urban areas.
+4. Affordable housing: ADUs provide affordable housing options in areas where housing costs are high.

 Challenges of building an ADU

-1. Cost: Building an ADU can be expensive, especially if it requires new construction or major renovations to an existing structure.
+1. Cost: Building an ADU can be expensive, especially if it requires new construction or major renovations.

-3. Design and construction: Designing and building an ADU requires careful planning and coordination with architects, contractors, and city officials.
-Homeowners need to ensure that the design and construction of their ADU comply with all local building codes and regulations.
+3. Design and construction: Designing and building an ADU requires careful planning and compliance with local building codes and regulations.

-4. Financing: Financing an ADU can be challenging, as it may not qualify for traditional home loans.
-Homeowners may need to explore alternative financing options, such as home equity loans or personal loans.
+4. Financing: ADU financing can be challenging since it may not qualify for traditional home loans.

 Summary